iafshar/Clock/README.md

 <img width="1440" alt="Screenshot 2023-08-24 at 4 49 51 PM" src="https://github.com/iafshar/Clock/assets/102998427/5546f53d-d609-4c28-9a2a-a6b12ad812b8">

 From left to right, these link the users to their Feed, Discover page, creating a new clock page which is the first image, Home page, and their search.
+The icon corresponding to the page you are on becomes highlighted.
 I will explain these pages below.

 ## Home Page